myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-09-20T23:05:41.576Z
 >
 > Do you mean mentions only column?
 You already can do it with column settings on notifications :)

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-09-20T13:58:29.500Z
->
-> As deck.blue evolves, so does my packages:  Synergistic Effect

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-09-20T09:17:52.682Z
->
-> The deck.blue list is a curated list supported by the official API, and it's not mute lists:) So, this is not just a feature within deck.blue, but once implemented in the official client, you will be able to see curated lists created with deck.blue in official client as well

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-09-20T08:47:32.489Z
->
-> Thanks for the great guide, this helps people so much :)

----
 <!-- MY-BSKY_TIMELINE:END -->